Awale-Abdi/Predictive-Analytics-Statistical-Modeling-Python/README.md

 The project simulates the work of an analytics team responsible for evaluating portfolio performance, measuring financial risk, and supporting investment decision-making through quantitative analysis.

-## 💼 Analytical Questions
+## 💼 Analytical Goals

-- Which sectors demonstrate the strongest balance between return and risk?
-- How does sector volatility influence long-term investment performance?
-- Can historical price behavior be used to construct a robust rule-based investment strategy?
+This project focuses on applying predictive analytics and statistical modeling to evaluate whether historical financial data can be used to develop a robust, data-driven investment strategy.

-- How consistently does the proposed strategy outperform a market benchmark?
+The primary goals were to:

+- Prepare and analyze large-scale financial datasets
+- Explore sector performance and historical price behavior
+- Evaluate volatility and risk characteristics
+- Develop a rule-based investment strategy
+- Benchmark strategy performance against the S&P 500
-- How do risk-adjusted performance metrics compare between strategies?
+- Assess risk-adjusted returns using quantitative financial metrics
-- What insights can quantitative analysis provide for portfolio optimization?

 ## 🏗️ Solution Architecture